-Berlin Christmas market attack detainee may not be driver, police say
+Berlin Christmas market attacker could be at large, authorities admit

 But no one has so far claimed responsibility for Monday's attack.

-Before Monday's attack, both the US and UK governments had warned their citizens of potential security threats in Germany.
+Both the US and UK governments had warned their citizens of potential security threats in Germany.

 The US had issued a blanket travel warning for Europe, saying there was "credible information (which) indicates terrorist groups continue plotting possible attacks."